antiparticle25/genomic_data_solutions/README.md

-# 📊 Development of Analytics Tools Supporting Business Development in Genomics
+# 📊 Development of Tools for Advancing Business Development in Genomics

 ## Overview